latture/dic/README.rst

 - creating video frames and turning the image sequence into a video

-The reference IPython notebook shown `here <https://nbviewer.jupyter.org/github/latture/dic/blob/master/reference_dic_notebook.ipynb>`_ an example of how to create a video that matches a sequence of DIC overlays to the corresponding stress-strain curve.
+The reference IPython notebook shown `here <https://nbviewer.jupyter.org/github/latture/dic/blob/master/reference_dic_notebook.ipynb>`_ describes how to create a video that matches a sequence of DIC overlays to the corresponding stress-strain curve.
 To ensure that all the required packages are available, navigate to the ``dic`` folder in the terminal and execute::

     >>> pip install -r requirements.txt